logicplace/pm-dev-docs/hardware/timers.md

 When a timer underflows, it loads the preset into the counter as the starting value to count down from.
 It can also be reset to this value manually by writing a 1 to PSET*x* where *x* is the timer index.

 When the pivot is matched, a compare match interrupt is triggered but the timer is not reset at that point.
-On matching PTM4-5 (TODO: or just PTM5?), an output signal is sent to the speaker.
+On matching PTM_C (TODO: or just PTM5?), an output signal is sent to the speaker.

 The table below lists the timers and which registers control these three values.
 The use of a colon between two registers indicates the values are concatenated together such that `0x10:0xa5` would become `0x10a5`.
 The register using the timer's name (for example, PTM0) is the data register which contains the count value for reading; for the 16-bit timers this is `PTMy:PTMx` for any `PTMx-y`.